openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

 Composite Dilithium + ECC signatures MUST use SHA3-256 (hash algorithm ID 12) or SHA3-512 (hash algorithm ID 14) as hashing algorithm.
 Signatures using other hash algorithms MUST be considered invalid.

-Given that Dilithium + ECC signature support is mandatory, an implementation MUST support SHA3-256 and SHOULD support SHA3-512.
+An implementation MUST support SHA3-256 and SHOULD support SHA3-512, in order to support the hash binding with Dilithium + ECC signatures.

 ### Signature Generation